Chapter Twelve: The Chase

 "When we were young, my sister often accompanied my father to his trips outside the Andestris territory.
 She had gone to Ezterdelle and Valkondh, even to the first gates of Sonddor.
 But mostly, she stayed in Siho, where my father spent most of his time in.

-"Friendly as she is, she became good friends with a girl a few years younger than her.
+"Friendly as she is, she became good friends with a girl a few years younger than us.
 She told me how adorable and charming this girl was, and how much she enjoyed telling this girl stories about Andestris.
 My sister loved telling stories, you see, but it didn't help that I never bothered to listen.

 "I... should have listened to her more.
 I should have listened to her when she told me to come with her and meet the friend she has been so fond of.
 But I-"